 Prior to the start of the term, students in DATA 1010 are required to complete a pre-course module that takes approximately 3-5 hours.
 During this time, students download and set up the software they will use for this class and ensure that it is properly configured for their machine.
 Students must complete this task approximately two weeks before the term begins (if more time is needed, students are encouraged to connect with their instructor or advisor).
 To ensure that students are successful with this pre-course model, there is supplementary support available from teaching assistants throughout the pre-course period.
 These support sessions will be announced on the Canvas course site, which students can access once they are registered for the course.

 You have the option to enroll in this individual course without committing to the entire Certificate in Data Analytics, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.
 Data Analytics courses are in high demand admit a limited number of students each term.
 Early registration is recommended.
+This course is offered in both fall and spring terms.
 To confirm whether registration is still open for a specific term before you enroll, please email firstname.lastname@example.org or call (215) 746-6903.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.